Brands Like Sézane But Cheaper

-Not gonna lie: It’s hard to come up with brands like Sezane but cheaper.
+It’s tricky coming up with brands like Sezane but cheaper.

-Here’s the problem: Many American brands are cheaper but can’t quite land the French thing.
+Plenty of American brands are cheaper but can’t land the French thing.
 Plenty of French brands channel that same Parisian chic but charge just as much (or more).
-(Looking at you, Sessùn!)
+(Looking at you, Sessùn — and Soeur and APC and Balzac etc etc.)

-I need to shop on a budget, and I love Sézane’s style, so I’m always looking for brands like Sézane but cheaper.
-That said, I’m just as likely to use alternate shopping strategies instead of ditching the brand.
-There are plenty of barely worn Will jackets on Poshmark and eBay and other resellers.
-I’d prefer secondhand Sézane jeans to a Quince dupe.
-Buying American brands at lower price points can mean skimping on quality, and buying French brands from the U.S. can mean canceling out your savings with delivery and tariff costs.
+A side note: I need to shop on a budget, and I love Sézane’s style, so I’m always looking for brands like Sézane but cheaper.
+That said, I generally prefer alternate shopping strategies to ditching the brand, which I detailed in this post — there are plenty of barely worn Will jackets on Poshmark and eBay and other resellers.
+Buying American brands at lower price points can mean skimping on quality, and buying inexpensive(ish) French brands from the U.S. can mean canceling out your savings with delivery and customs costs.
+I’ve included French brands here despite this, mostly for readers visiting France or already there.

-That said, there is a very narrow band of inexpensive French brands and very clever U.S. brands.
+All that said, there is a very narrow band of inexpensive French brands and very clever U.S. brands (plus, uh, one Swede).
 These are the best.

 #1 QUince